alex3165/react-leaflet-draw/README.md

 ## Getting started

 It's important to wrap EditControl component into FeatureGroup component from react-leaflet.
+The drawed elements will be append in this FeatureGroup layer and edit button will edit only items in this layer.

 ```
 import { Map, TileLayer, FeatureGroup } from 'react-leaflet';